adfresca/sdk-unity/README.md

 }
 ```

-2) Displaying test device ID on your app screen using SetPrintTestDeviceId(bool) method.
+2) Displaying a test device ID on your app screen using SetPrintTestDeviceId(bool) method.

 ```cs
 AdFresca.Plugin plugin = AdFresca.Plugin.Instance